 We are morphing into our IT support future

 The cinematic effect called morphing makes it appear that one thing, or one person, is changing into another.
 This is accomplished by having a starting image and an ending image and then having powerful computers create everything in between.
 Right now, you’re at the starting point.
 Perhaps a fully-automated service desk is at the other end.

-What you need to do – to support and influence your morphing – is start deciding what data you need, what kind of knowledge you need (and how it should be organized), what kind of service your customers will expect, and what the highly-skilled support center analyst will need to know over the coming years.
+What you need to do – to support and influence your morphing – is start deciding what data you need for automation, what kind of knowledge you need (and how it should be organized), what kind of service your customers will expect, and what the highly-skilled support center analyst will need to know over the coming years.

 Start now.
 Those pizza delivery jobs are already disappearing!